 I have published across a range of subject areas using previously unknown or overlooked archival material to inform highly original, exciting work.
 I have written on my discovery of a lesbian novel written under a pseudonym by Marie-Thérèse Eyquem, Vichy sports administrator, co-founder of the Mouvement démocratique féminin and Socialist politician.
 A second journal article covers the hand-written manuscripts of Hélène Brion's La Lutte feministe I discovered in a university archive in the United States.
 My most recent work focuses on the Phoney War letters and war diary written by Madeleine Blaess.
-The Blaess papers have not previously been worked on.

 I have also published articles on women's sport, French cartoon art, philosophy and comic book satire, LGBT rights and women's life-writing.